rruuaanng/rruuaanng/README.md

 ## About Me

 I'm an industrial control engineer, and right now I'm working on developing motors, digital power supplies, inertial navigation, and braking systems.
-I've also been involved in projects related to FLASH allocator, variable-frequency drive(VFD) and hardware abstraction layer(HAL).
+I've also been involved in projects related to more FLASH, variable-frequency drive(VFD) and hardware abstraction layer(HAL).
 Plus, they're widely used in urban underground transportation, grid-connected power transmission, and motor parameter testing.

 Here's a list of the technologies I’m skilled in:
 - **Language**: C/C++, Python(Maybe), Devicetree(I'm serious).